How many hours do you spend managing emails each week? It's likely more than just a few.

 6. Turn off notifications

-It can be hard, if not impossible, to ignore those alerts and notifications flashing across your desktop or mobile.
+It can be challenging, if not impossible, to ignore the alerts and notifications flashing across your desktop or mobile screen.
 Constant notifications are distracting.

 Having your email open on a tab all day will mean alerts, notifications, and beeps disrupting your workflow and changing focus.
 When you’re not actively working through emails on your desktop, close off any tabs related to your inbox and quit any inbox desktop apps.